Learn / Blog / Article

 Retrospective template for remote teams [free Agile template]

 Retrospectives are one of our favorite Agile practices.
-We find incredible value in the act of coming together to reflect on work we delivered, share feedback to “determine what succeeded and what could be improved,” and agree on what high-priority action items to tackle next.
+We find incredible value in the act of coming together to reflect on work we delivered after each sprint, share feedback to “determine what succeeded and what could be improved,” and agree on what high-priority action items to tackle next.

-But retrospectives (or ‘retros’), like team meetings in general, come with problems—and that’s especially true when you are part of a remote company like ours.
+Retrospectives, like team meetings in general, come with problems—and that’s also very true when you are part of a remote company like ours.
 As distributed teams, we need to work hard for retros to stay an efficient and valuable use of our time; we also need to make sure that everybody gets the chance to participate and share in the learning experience.